 Having said that, although silver is indeed a highly prized metal that has much in common with gold, the prices of the two metals could not be more different, especially when you compare them.
 Many use the ‘gold-silver ratio’ to compare how each of the prices are performing in relation to one another, and this shows that, despite the many uses for silver, the price has never achieved more than a tenth of the value of gold.
 However, for the precious metal investor, the low price of silver means that it is far more accessible than gold, resulting in many choosing to start their precious metal investment journey with the cheaper alternative.

-Why Choose Silver?
+Why invest in Silver?

 Much like gold, silver has been used as both a store of wealth and a form of exchange and currency for many years.
 However, whilst gold is usually mined at dedicated gold sites across the world, silver is actually a by-product of zinc, copper and lead mining.
 This means that, unlike gold, the output of silver usually exceeds what would have been recovered on the basis of silver demand alone.
 Demand for silver is one of the main drivers which affects the silver price, so it is an important consideration for investors when contemplating buying it.
 Due to a much wider range of uses, in percentage-terms, the price of silver can vary considerably, as the price of gold has historically moved much slower.
 Nevertheless, it is still used by many as an investment option, and can form an important part of your portfolio.

 Some suggest that silver is used by investors who are slightly less risk averse.
 This is because diversifying your portfolio with silver can also offer the potential benefits of the larger price movements which come with the silver market.